Published on 13 December 2021

 • Hamstrings

-• The quadriceps
+• quadriceps

 • Glutes

-With each step, all of these muscles are working together to push and move you forward.
+With each step, all these muscles work together to push and move you forward.
 Furthermore, your upper body is engaged.
-Although not directly addressed, the upper body is employed to support your torso and maintain your pelvis so you can walk upright, according to specialists.
-Your hip flexors, core, and back are all working together to keep you upright and support your stride.
-While walking, if you move your arms or wear wrist weights, you can get an upper-body workout as well.
+Although not directly addressed, the upper body supports your torso and maintains your pelvis so you can walk upright, according to specialists.

 How To Maximize The Benefits Of A Walk

-If you enjoy walking but want to burn more calories, tone muscle, or increase the intensity of your walk, and muscle strength consider some of these ideas to turn your walk into a full-body exercise.
+If you enjoy walking but want to burn more calories, tone muscle, or increase the intensity of your walk, and muscle strength, consider some of these ideas to turn your walk into a full-body exercise.

 Walk Uphill